Orientation Step 1: Advisement & Registration

 Orientation Step 2: New Student Welcome

 You are on your way to becoming a Shepherd RAM!
-Orientation Step 2: New Student Welcome, you will kick-off your college career at Shepherd University.
+At Orientation Step 2: New Student Welcome, you will kick-off your college career at Shepherd University.
+We can’t wait to see you on campus in August!

 By participating in Orientation Step 2, new students will